castorini/pyserini/README.md

 The current experimental release of Pyserini is [v0.6.1.post0](https://test.pypi.org/project/pyserini/0.6.1.post0/) on TestPyPI, based on a fatjar built from commit `0ed488` in Anserini, dated Nov 17, 2019.
 In general, documentation is kept up to date with the latest code in the repo.

+A low-effort way to try out Pyserini is to look at our [online notebooks](https://github.com/castorini/anserini-notebooks), which will allow you to get started with just a few clicks.
+For convenience, we've pre-built a few common indexes, available to download [here](https://git.uwaterloo.ca/jimmylin/anserini-indexes).

 ## Installation

 Install via PyPI